 - Ensure the 'Audit/Compare with another File' option is selected in the Model Audit View toolbar. - Click the 'Compare' button on the Model Audit View toolbar and locate the LinSig file you are comparing the current model with. - Select the Scenarios you wish to compare in the Current Model and the Comparison Model. - LinSig will display the comparison of the Scenarios from the two files in the Model Audit View.
+Differences between the two models will be highlighted. - It is possible to step through the differences using the '<' and '>' buttons, and also to go directly to any particular difference by entering its position in the list of differences and clicking the 'Go' button.
+It is also possible to use the '<<' and '>>' to go directly to the first or last difference.

-Differences between the two models will be highlighted. - Remember that the comparison is of the Model Audit information which includes all important engineering data.
+Remember that the comparison is of the Model Audit information which includes all important engineering data.
 It does not include minor settings such as assignment or optimisation settings so an identical Model Audit Comparison means the traffic engineering behind Scenarios is the same but does not necessarily mean that the files are identical.